All Episodes

 There haven't been some things updated in six years.

-Hardware people looking forward to.
+Hardware, people are looking forward to.

-One of the things that there hasn't been an update on in three years is the top of the line computer, the Mac Pro, which is the tower desktop used by video professionals in Hollywood and television.
+One of the things that there hasn't been an update on in three years is the top-of-the-line computer, the Mac Pro, which is the tower desktop used by video professionals in Hollywood and television.

-It's still their fastest computer, but it's really not in real world application.
+It's still their fastest computer, but it's really not in real-world application.

 And they haven't upgraded in three years, and people don't understand why.